Waning Gibbous on

 Lunation 170 / 1123

-The Moon is 20 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 20 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 170 of Meeus index or 1123 from Brown series.

 Synodic month length 29.51 days